Referral Service to

 Toll-free Number

-Many addiction treatment centres consideres “long-term” begin at two months and can be as long as two years.
 Residential means the individual stays on the premises 24/7.
-These programs will often include daily chores in a community atmosphere where each member contributes to the group as a whole.
-In another type, there will be a schedule much like school or college with studies in the morning, afternoon, and evening with group or individual counselling.
+These programs often include daily chores in a community atmosphere where each member contributes to the group.
+Most have group and individual counselling.
 More on residential programs here.

 There are rehab facilities delivering to specific groups.
 From small rehab with intimate settings to bigger ones.
 Some centers are specific to alcohol, others to different drugs.
 Gender-specific as well as the LGBT community.
 Below are a few of these.